nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  * `Error code’s message (i.e. Invalid NRIC/ Invalid Field(s) / Database Error) `

 Examples:
- * `Delete id/S9987362H` deletes all the details of the person with the specified IC number from HealthSync.
+ * `delete id/S9987362H` deletes all the details of the person with the specified IC number from HealthSync.
- * `Delete n/John Doe` deletes all the details of John Doe from HealthSync.
+ * `delete n/John Doe` deletes all the details of John Doe from HealthSync.
- * `Delete n/John Doe /PHONE_NUMBER` deletes John Doe phone number from his profile.
+ * `delete n/John Doe p/` deletes John Doe phone number from his profile.

 <!--
 Original format, can consider using